Supporting future environmental leaders in the Hudson River Valley

 How to Apply

 Are you an undergraduate or a graduate student with a compelling project proposal but lack a partnership with a nonprofit organization?
-Here is a list of nonprofit organizations in the Hudson River Valley you can contact about applying for a summer or year-long internship funded by the McHenry Award.
+Here is a list of some nonprofit organizations in the Hudson River Valley you can contact about applying for a summer or year-long internship funded by the McHenry Award.

 As a student candidate, your own college or university can also nominate you.
 The project would then be conducted in collaboration with either a professor or faculty member in place of a nonprofit organization.